TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 80/Psalms 80.14.md

 ---

-Turn again, we beseech thee, O God of hosts: Look down from heaven, and behold, and visit this vine,
+Turn again, we beg you, God of Armies.
+Look down from heaven, and see, and visit this vine,